ApeCommerce/ape-dev/README.md

 docker compose exec node bash
 ```

-Ape repositories are all mounted into Node.js container by default, under the working directory:
+Ape repositories are all mounted by default into the dev container, under the working directory:

 | Repository                 | Directory       |
 | -------------------------- | --------------- |